Schievel1/pmw3360-rs/README.md

 # pmw3610-rs

+> [!Warning]
+> This implementation has been merged into RMK repository and no longer needed if you are planning to use with RMK.

 PixArt PMW3610 Low-Power Mouse Sensor Driver for Rust/Embassy/RMK.

 Ported from the Zephyr driver implementation: https://github.com/zephyrproject-rtos/zephyr/blob/d31c6e95033fd6b3763389edba6a655245ae1328/drivers/input/input_pmw3610.c

-> [!Warning]
-> This implementation is very experimental and only tested with nRF52840.
-> The custom input device interface in RMK is still in early stages and may be subject to changes in future versions of RMK.

-## Usage
+## Usage with RMK

 ### 1. Add to your Cargo.toml dependencies